dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 First, notice the learning curve apparent in Figure 1.6.
 Work on the latter days is completed more quickly than the former days.
 Notice also that work on the TDD days proceeded approximately 10% faster than work on the non-TDD days, and that even the slowest TDD day was faster than the fastest non-TDD day.

-Some folks might look at that result and think it’s a remarkable outcome.
-But to those who haven’t been deluded by the Hare’s overconfidence, the result is expected, because they know this simple truth of software development:
+Some folks might look at that result and think it's a remarkable outcome.
+But to those who haven't been deluded by the Hare's overconfidence, the result is expected, because they know this simple truth of software development:

 The only way to go fast, is to go well.

-And that’s the answer to the executive’s dilemma.
-The only way to reverse the decline in productivity and the increase in cost is to get the developers to stop thinking like the overconfident Hare and start taking responsibility for the mess that they’ve made.
+And that's the answer to the executive's dilemma.
+The only way to reverse the decline in productivity and the increase in cost is to get the developers to stop thinking like the overconfident Hare and start taking responsibility for the mess that they've made.

-The developers may think that the answer is to start over from scratch and redesign the whole system — but that’s just the Hare talking again.
+The developers may think that the answer is to start over from scratch and redesign the whole system — but that's just the Hare talking again.
 The same overconfidence that led to the mess is now telling them that they can build it better if only they can start the race over.
 The reality is less rosy:

 Their overconfidence will drive the redesign into the same mess as the original project.